spdx/spdx-spec/chapters/2-document-creation-information.md

       <name>ubuntu-14.04</name>
     </SpdxDocument>

-## 2.5 SPDX Document Namespace <a name="2.5"></a>
+## 2.5 SPDX Document Namespace <a name="2.5"></a>{#section2.5}

 **2.5.1** Purpose: Provide an SPDX document specific namespace as a unique absolute [Uniform Resource Identifier][URI] (URI) as specified in [RFC-3986][rfc3986], with the exception of the ‘#’ delimiter.
 The SPDX Document URI cannot contain a URI "part" (e.g. the "#" character), since the ‘#’ is used in SPDX element URIs (packages, files, snippets, etc) to separate the document namespace from the element’s SPDX identifier.
 Additionally, a scheme (e.g. “https:”) is required.

 The URI must be unique for the SPDX document including the specific version of the SPDX document.
 If the SPDX document is updated, thereby creating a new version, a new URI for the updated document must be used.
 There can only be one URI for an SPDX document and only one SPDX document for a given URI.

 **2.5.2** Intent: The URI provides an unambiguous mechanism for other SPDX documents to reference SPDX elements within this SPDX document.
-See [section 2.6](#2.6) for a description on how external documents are referenced.
+See [section 2.6](#section2.6) for a description on how external documents are referenced.
 Although it is not required, the URI can be constructed in a way which provides information on how the SPDX document can be found.
 For example, the URI can be a URL referencing the SPDX document itself, if it is available on the internet.
 A best practice for creating the URI for SPDX documents available on the public internet is `http://[CreatorWebsite]/[pathToSpdx]/[DocumentName]-[UUID]` where:

 * `CreatorWebsite` is a website hosted by the creator of the document. (e.g. an SPDX document provided by SPDX would be spdx.org)
 * `PathToSpdx` is a path to where SPDX documents are stored on the website (e.g. /spdx/spdxdocs)
-* `DocumentName` is a name given to the SPDX Document itself, typically the (set of) package name(s) followed by the version. [(see section 2.4)](#2.4).
+* `DocumentName` is a name given to the SPDX Document itself, typically the (set of) package name(s) followed by the version. [see section 2.4](#section2.4).
 * `UUID` is a [universally unique identifier][URI].
 The UUID could be a version 4 random UUID which can be generated from the [Online UUID Generator][uuid-gen] or a version 5 UUID generated from a sha1 checksum known to be unique for this specific SPDX document version.
 * If the creator does not own their own website, a default SPDX CreatorWebsite and PathToSpdx can be used `spdx.org/spdxdocs`.
 Note that the SPDX documents are not currently stored or accessible on this website.
 The URI is only used to create a unique ID following the above conventions.